 |Extra audio port

 |Better for DJs (due to noise reduction)

 |More comfortable for long periods

 |Much better price tag.

 Final Recommendation – Which is Best?

-That makes it easy to recommend the Mixrs, which do a better job of reproducing high and mid range sounds compared to the Studio line.
-The Mixrs also happen to be the less expensive product, which means buyers are getting something of a bargain, while still staying loyal to that Beats branding.
+That makes it easy to recommend the Mixrs, which do a better job of reproducing high and mid-range sounds compared to the Studio line.
+The Mixrs also happens to be the less expensive product, which means buyers are getting something of a bargain, while still staying loyal to that Beats branding.

 With personal choice such an emotive subject when it comes to music, there can be endless debate about what’s the best sound, but when it comes to these two products, the Mixrs are definitely ahead in terms of overall sound quality and the ability to provide kicking bass and raw volume.

-Yes, the Mixrs might not be ideal for extended listening, but if you tend to tune in short bursts or on journeys than they are the better choice.
+Yes, the Mixrs might not be ideal for extended listening, but if you tend to tune in short bursts or on journeys then they are the better choice.